Culler-Shalen seminorms of fillings of the Whitehead link exterior: The set of p-reps of a once-filled Whitehead link exterior

 \subsection{Detour through the eigenvalue variety}

-The eigenvalue variety of a manifold whose boundary consists of a finite number of tori was introduced by Tillmann in \cite{MR2104008} as a generalization of the $A$-polynomial for knots, and an explicit parametrization of the eigenvalue variety of the Whitehead link exterior can be found in his thesis (cf.\ \cite[section 5.4.3]{ST2002}).
+The eigenvalue variety of a manifold whose boundary consists of a finite number of tori was introduced by Tillmann in \cite{MR2104008} as a generalization of the $A$-polynomial for knots, and an explicit parametrization of the eigenvalue variety of the Whitehead link exterior can be found in his thesis (cf.\ \cite[section 5.4.3]{ST2002}) and in \cite[Appendix~B.1]{ST2020} in these proceedings.

 Let $\rho\in\RVC(W)$.
 For $\gamma\in\pi_{1}(W)$, let

 be the map taking $\rho$ to the upper left entry of the image $\rho(\gamma)$.
 Now define the eigenvalue map to be

 Note that this is well-defined, as each $\rho\in\RVC(W)$ is triangular on the peripheral subgroup.